acuvity/mcp-servers-registry/mcp-server-desktop-commander/charts/mcp-server-desktop-commander/README.md

 **Description**:

 ```

                         Get the complete server configuration as JSON.
-Config includes fields for: blockedCommands (array of blocked shell commands), defaultShell (shell to use for commands), allowedDirectories (paths the server can access), fileReadLineLimit (max lines for read_file, default 1000), fileWriteLineLimit (max lines per write_file call, default 50), telemetryEnabled (boolean for telemetry opt-in/out).
+Config includes fields for:
+                        - blockedCommands (array of blocked shell commands)
+                        - defaultShell (shell to use for commands)
+                        - allowedDirectories (paths the server can access)
+                        - fileReadLineLimit (max lines for read_file, default 1000)
+                        - fileWriteLineLimit (max lines per write_file call, default 50)
+                        - telemetryEnabled (boolean for telemetry opt-in/out)
+                        -  version (version of the DesktopCommander)
                         This command can be referenced as "DC: ..." or "use Desktop Commander to ..." in your instructions.
 ```

 **Parameter**: